sagemath/sagewiki_to_gh-2022-10-10/sagebeatsmagma.md

-= List of Computations where Sage is Noticeably Faster than Magma =
+= List of Computations where Sage is Noticeably Faster than Magma.... =

 == Machines used ==